Alimedhat000/Shipyard/PRD.md

 ## Solution

 BigBoss is a self-hosted deployment control plane for static sites.
-It clones GitHub repos, runs builds in isolated Docker containers, uploads output to Garage for local dev; Garage (self-hosted Rust S3) or Cloudflare R2 for production, and routes traffic via Nginx.
+It clones GitHub repos, runs builds in isolated Docker containers, uploads output to Garage, and routes traffic via Caddy.
 It is not a SaaS product — there are no quotas, no billing, no per-user limits.
 The only constraints are infrastructure-level (CPU, memory, disk).
 It is a Coolify-inspired deployment orchestrator scoped strictly to static sites.

 ## User Stories